-Article 3.20.
-EXCEPTIONS
+ARTICLE 3.20: EXCEPTIONS

-1. A Party shall not require a Certificate of Origin when:

-(a) it is a commercial importation of a good whose customs value does not exceed one thousand dollars of the United States of America (US\$ 1000), or its equivalent in national currency, or such greater amount as that Party may establish, but may require that the commercial invoice contain or be accompanied by a declaration by the importer or exporter that the good qualifies as originating; or aquaculture means the culture of aquatic organisms, including fish, mollusks, crustaceans, other aquatic invertebrates and aquatic plants, from seed storage such as eggs, immature fish, fry, fingerlings, minnows and larvae, by intervention in the processes of sustenance or growth for increased production, such as regular stocking, feeding, protection from predators, etc.;

-(b) itis an importation for non-commercial purposes of a good whose customs value does not exceed one thousand dollars of the United States of America (US\$ 1000), or its equivalent in national currency, or such greater amount as that Party may establish.
+- 1. A Party shall not require a certificate of origin when: - (a) it is a commercial importation of a good whose customs value does not exceed one thousand dollars of the United States of America (US\$ 1000), or its equivalent in national currency, or such greater amount as that Party may establish, but may require that the commercial invoice contain or be accompanied by a declaration by the importer or exporter that the good qualifies as originating; or - (b) it is an importation for non-commercial purposes of a good whose customs value does not exceed one thousand dollars of the United States of America (US\$ 1000), or its equivalent in national currency, or such greater amount as that Party may establish.